Salma-Ahmed135/intructor_task/README.md

 # intructor_task
-  A project aimed to become an instructor
+ This project was made to apply for my current position as an Instructor